-Heading north past Eli Creek you will come across the Maheno Shipwreck.
-The Maheno found its resting place in 1936 after an out of season cyclone forced it ashore.
+Heading north past Eli Creek, you will discover Maheno Shipwreck.
+The Maheno settled in its resting place in 1936 after an out of season cyclone forced it ashore.
 Now a rusty skeleton of its former self, it’s a great spot to get the camera out and explore at a distance.

 Please take note of the rules and do not enter the wreck.
 So many visitors displayed disrespect and ignored the signs.
-It only takes one person to be hurt for this beautiful place to be off limits to future visitors.
+It only takes one person to be injured for this beautiful place to be off-limits to future visitors.

 9. Gaze at the Pinnacles / Coloured Sands

-The coloured sands and Pinnacles on K’gari are an amazing example of how creatively powerful nature can be.
+The coloured sands and Pinnacles on K’gari are a fantastic example of how creatively powerful nature can be.
 Previously a sacred place for the local Indigenous woman to come together and tell stories.
 Certainly worth a stop and a short walk to see it all up close.

 10. Look out from Indian Head